Estimated reading time: 6 minutes

 As a cat owner, or even just an admirer, you might noticed that your cat is stretching when she sees you?
 More often than not, this feline behavior is more than just a simple stretch.

-This blog post will delve into this stretching behavior, including what this action conveys in terms of affection and communication.
+This article will delve into this stretching behavior, including what this action conveys in terms of affection and communication.
 Let’s get started on unraveling the secrets of cat body language!

 Key Takeaways